 NAMI SUGIYAMA, RVT, CCRP

 There’s no such thing as too much talent.
 With the addition of Nami Sugiyama we’ve just raised the bar even more.
 Nami brings years of human and small animal acupuncture expertise, along with Eastern Medicine knowledge to our strong team of therapists.
 She is originally from a small town outside of Tokyo, Japan and came to the U.S. after she graduated high school.
 She earned her Bachelors degree as a Pre-Vet major and her Masters degree in Oriental Medicine.
-Nami has been living it up in sunny Southern California for 8 years now and we’ve told her she is not allowed to leave.
-She shares her home with her husband, one dog and four cats: Crispy, Spicy, Buffalo, Chicken, and Wing!
+Nami has been living it up in sunny Southern California and we’ve told her she is not allowed to leave.
+She shares her home with her husband, two dogs and four cats: Violet, Crispy, Spicy, Buffalo, Chicken, and Wing!

 Our favorite volunteer-turned-steadfast-and-trusted-employee!
 Nicole began her time at Two Hands Four Paws to satisfy a High School community service requirement and, once that had been met she never left.
 She is great with animals.
 More than anyone else, Nicole is responsible for keeping the water in our pool balanced and crystal-clear.
 A hard-core Packers fan, she is originally from Wisconsin and prefers colder weather but appears to be thriving in sunny California despite having to balance school and work.
 Nicole lives a vegan lifestyle and plays a mean electric guitar.
 She also enjoys hanging out with her friends and playing music.
 Once she completes her education Nicole has plans to continue working with animals with a goal of eventually establishing her own animal rescue organization.